trifectatechfoundation/trifectatech-website/content/initiatives/codegen.md

 ### What's next

 The current initial work shows that there is room for improvement.
-While outperforming C by 5% is unlikely, even a shift from -2% to +2% would significantly improve Rust's story and, more importantly, its impact.
+While outperforming C by 5% is unlikely, even a shift from slightly slower to slightly faster would significantly improve Rust's story and, more importantly, its impact.
 We believe the gap with C can be closed if we can better use Rust's advantages over C, i.e., having access to more information about how the compiler can optimize.

 In the next phase, a significant coordinated effort is needed to make Rust faster than C. We by no means think that we can do this alone.
 While a considerable effort, initial investigation indicates this a realistic goal and one where the expected effort is relatively small in comparison to the impact of the outcome.